 The Crime in India Report 2019, issued by the National Crime Records Bureau, Ministry of Home Affairs, Government of India states that the conviction rate in trafficking cases is 29.1%.
-An analysis of the Crime in India Report issued by the NCRB in the last 3 years shows that the average conviction rate in trafficking cases is 32.7%.
-It has been observed that there are 3 main reasons for the low convictions rate:
+An analysis of Crime in India Report issued by NCRB in the last 3 years shows that the average conviction rate in trafficking cases is 32.7%.
+The three main reasons observed for the low conviction rate are: